Welcome to St Peter's Music Page

 KS2 (Year 3 to 6): Brass, Upper Strings, Guitar - Acoustic, Electric and Bass, Piano, Ukulele, Woodwind and Vocals.

-The cost will vary from £4.50 up to £18.00, per lesson, depending on what tuition you choose.
 There will be a rental charge from RAD for the instruments if you would like your child to bring them home to practice.

 Drums will still be continuing with Richard Denniston and a school invoice will be sent out to parents for this service as before.
 Please inform the Junior Office should you with your child to receive drumming lessons.
 These lessons will be £7.50 per week.